fbpx

 If you want to capture your entire screen press your Windows key and the Print Screen key simultaneously.
 The image will be saved to your clipboard; you can then paste it into an email, Word document or PowerPoint and send it on.
 If you want to capture just part of your screen, select the Snipping Tool, then drag your cursor around the area you want to capture.

-4. Use Loom or PSR for Recording computer steps, process or problems.
+4. Use Loom or PSR for Recording computer steps, process or problems to train others.

 Want to show someone a process or a problem that has popped up in a program?
 There’s a useful tool within Windows called the Problem Steps Recorder.
 Find it by clicking the Start button and searching for “psr.”
 The application allows you to record exactly what you’re doing, step-by-step on your screen.
 You can type in notes for each screenshot and that will be saved as a zip file, which you can email to your technical help.